-In my opinion, Senate Bill 1013 appropriately limits indemnification to certain types of damages.
-The exception provided in Senate Bill 1013 for gross negligence and intentional misconduct is important, particularly as it relates to fraud and misrepresentation of site (monitoring, measuring and verification) data.
-The importance of this exception can not be overemphasized, because these data likely will be used to underpin financial assurances and fee calculations.
+In my opinion, Senate Bill 699 appropriately limits indemnification to certain types of damages.
+The exception provided in Senate Bill 699 for gross negligence and intentional misconduct is important, particularly as it relates to fraud and misrepresentation of site (monitoring, measuring and verification) data.
+The importance of this exception can not be overemphasized, because these data likely will be used to underpin financial assurances, fee calculations and indemnification amounts.